 While the fee for mediation by a court officer is $650 for each attendance, a private mediator typically charges $3,500 – $4,500 or more for a day of mediation.

-Additionally, engaging an IP professional to act on your behalf will incur additional legal fees.
+Additionally, engaging an IP lawyer or IP attorney, to act on your behalf will incur additional fees.

 How much time might be involved?